burhan333/quiz-app--jquery/README.md

 - Quiz stops when time runs out
 - It display student score at the end

-Student Simply clicks on a quiz which he wants to perform then a he click on start quiz button to start the quiz
+### Student Simply clicks on a quiz which he wants to perform then a he click on start quiz button to start the quiz.